 Conference Scholarships

-The TDS Conference Scholarship is an initiative presented by the Timber Design Society (TDS) and is open to TDS members who are early/mid-career professionals.
-This year, successful recipient(s) will receive financial assistance to go towards attendance at either the 2025 World Conference on Timber Engineering (WCTE) in Brisbane, or the 2025 International Conference on Timber Bridges (ICTB) in Rotorua.
+The TDS Conference Scholarship is an initiative presented by the Timber Design Society (TDS) and is open to early career professionals.
+Successful recipient(s) will receive financial assistance to go towards attendance at the WoodWorks 2025 Conference in Rotorua.

-The scholarship aims to provide an opportunity for early/mid-career professionals:
+The scholarship aims to provide an opportunity for early career professionals:

-1. To grow their skills and experience outside of business as usual.
+To grow their own skills and experience outside of business as usual.

-2. To learn from world leaders in timber engineering and use this learning to benefit the Timber Design Society and ultimately the NZ timber industry.
+To Learn from leaders in timber engineering and use this learning for the benefit of the Timber Design Society and ultimately the NZ timber industry.

 1